denlai-mshk/nocodetable/README.md

 # Closing
+Reflecting on the 1980s and 1990s, we focused on data normalization to enhance retrieval speed and optimize storage capacity.
+Over the past three decades, the approach to data retrieval has evolved significantly.
+Instead of reading normalized documents, users now interact with chatbots, posing questions directly.
+With the advent of NoSQL databases, data denormalization has become a common practice in data engineering.
+Today, the need for machine models to efficiently read data has further propelled the trend towards data denormalization.

-## In summary, recognizing non-standard tables is a big challenge in AI, but with the right tools and techniques, we can make significant progress.
+In summary, **recognizing non-standard tables is a big challenge in AI, but with the right tools and techniques, we can make significant progress.**

- References
+# References
  - [Analyze complex documents with Azure Document Intelligence Markdown Output and Azure OpenAI](https://techcommunity.microsoft.com/t5/ai-azure-ai-services-blog/analyze-complex-documents-with-azure-document-intelligence/ba-p/4080770)